1940 Auckland Rugby League season: Round 18

 Somewhat confusingly the ARL originally decided to just play the Mount Albert – Richmond game in round 18.
 Richmond had already secured the title but the runner up needed to be decided in the event of Richmond also winning the Roope Rooster as this would mean the Stormont Shield would need to be played against the genuine second placed side.
 Mount Albert complicated matters by upsetting Richmond which then tied them for second with North Shore.
 In order to make it fair North Shore then played their round 18 match 2 weeks later against Newton at the Devonport Domain in a match which doubled as a Phelan Shield second round match.
 They won 33–15 to finish runner up on their own.
 With little riding on the game for Newton they fielded several 3rd grade players.
 Ultimately Richmond did indeed win the Roope Rooster meaning they played North Shore in the Stormont Shield with the Devonport-based side winning.
-Mount Albert scored seven tries in their 25-21 win with loose forward Joseph Gunning and halfback Les Clement both scoring doubles.
+Mount Albert scored seven tries in their 25–21 win with loose forward Joseph Gunning and halfback Les Clement both scoring doubles.
 Colin Cowley played an excellent game for Mount Albert at centre three-quarter giving thrust to their attack and opening up play for his wingers.
 Richmond only managed three tries but their tally was boosted by six goals from the boot of Frank Furnell who had returned to the side during the year after spending time working and playing in Wellington.
 Bob Banham gave a "brainy" exhibition at first five eighth for Mount Albert getting Malcolm Cato and Colin Cowley "running with brick passes".
 Gunning was the best forward on the ground "and followed the ball in terrier fashion from start to finish, being responsible for brilliant attack and defensive work".
-Dave Solomon, Abbie Graham, and Wally Tittleton were the most dangerous Richmond backs but even they struggle to make inroads into the Mount Albert defence until late in the game.
+Dave Solomon, Abbie Graham, and Wally Tittleton were the most dangerous Richmond backs but even they struggled to make inroads into the Mount Albert defence until late in the game.
 In their forwards Merv Devine played well at lock after replacing Maurice Potter who was injured during the first half.